 Work as a Team

 Above all, your children’s best interests and wellbeing should come first.
 Remembering this can help you and your ex co-parent successfully.
 Just with any relationship, you are bound to disagree when it comes to certain issues.
 Instead of letting that turn into conflict, try to reach a compromise by being respectful, communicating directly, and letting go of the small stuff.

-Contact Schweitzer Law Partners at (626) 788-5225 to get started on a free consultation with one of our child custody attorneys today.
+Contact Schweitzer Law Partners at (626) 788-5225 to get started on a free consultation with one of our attorneys today.